UtrechtUniversity/dataprivacysurvey/README.md

 The survey is part of the <a href="https://utrechtuniversity.github.io/dataprivacyproject" target="_blank">Data Privacy Project</a>, an RDM Support  project to improve information, tools and services surrounding personal data in research.
 More information about this survey can be found in the following files:

-- The <a href="https://utrechtuniversity.github.io/dataprivacyproject/assets/docs/survey-privacy-statement.pdf" target="_blank">survey's privacy statement</a>
+- The <a href="assets/survey-privacy-statement.pdf" target="_blank">survey's privacy statement</a>
-- The <a href="https://utrechtuniversity.github.io/dataprivacyproject/assets/docs/survey-questions-qualtrics.pdf" target="_blank">full survey</a>.
+- The <a href="assets/survey-questions-qualtrics.pdf" target="_blank">full survey</a>.

 ## This repository

 This repository contains the code for analysing the data from the Data Privacy Survey.
 The code can be found in the current GitHub repository (`src` folder) as an R markdown file.
 As the raw dataset contains personal data in the form of demographic information, free text, and email addresses, it is not shared in this repository.
-The code for pseudonymising the dataset is shared however (see `src` folder), for full transparency on how data were processed.
+The code for pseudonymising the dataset is shared however (see `src` folder), for full transparency on how the survey data were processed.

 - Here you can find <a href="docs/survey-first-glance.html" target="_blank">a first glance of the survey results</a>.
 - Here, you can find <a href = "docs/data-privacy-survey-report-v0.1.html" target = "_blank">a first (semi-)full report of the findings</a>.